 Getting the right people on board is crucial.
 Getting them on board quickly is critical in a fast paced environment like ours.
 Since 1997 when I joined John, I have always believed in hiring top notch people.
 Finding the right people and exercising an efficient hiring process is crucial to the success of a growing company.

 At SIGMADESIGN, we have put a lot of energy into developing and refining the hiring process to ensure we hire the best as quickly as possible without crippling the organization.

 At SIGMADESIGN, we use a 4 step hiring process:

 SIGMADESIGN hires using referrals with great success.
 With our current employee count at 255, we have a broad network that is ever-expanding.
 According to a survey put out by The Adler Group, 85% of all jobs are filled via networking.
-At SIGMADESIGN, we provides incentives to employees for referring candidates that end up being hired.
+At SIGMADESIGN, we provide incentives to employees for referring candidates that end up being hired.
 For Quarter 2 2017, SIGMADESIGN hired 46% of new employees from referrals.
-A well written job description will also help to attract the right candidates to apply for a specific position.
+A well-written job description will also help to attract the right candidates to apply for a specific position.
 We use interdisciplinary teams to ensure that job descriptions are comprehensive and exact for the specific position.

 2 Qualifying phase

 A proficient qualifying phase can reduce hiring time (and a whole lot of organizational energy).
 At SIGMADESIGN, we use a combination of assessments that help evaluate various technical capabilities and experience as well as a candidate’s skills and aptitudes, problem solving abilities and clues about their personality.